Robyn011/Javascript/README.md

 - Attaching Event Listeners:

-1. ```addEventListener```: this is the most common method for attching an event listener to an element.
+1. ```addEventListener```: this is the most common method for attaching an event listener to an element.
 It takes two arguments: the event type (e.g "click", "mouseover", "keydown") and the callback function to execute when the event occurs.
 2. Inline Event Handlers: Can be directly placed within HTML tags (e.g., ```<button onclick = "doSomething()">```).
 However, using ```addEventListener``` is prefered as it seperates HTML and JavaScript, making coding more modular and easier to maintain.

 ##### Common Event Types: